9. Configuration Management Policy

 - Once the Engineering Lead has verified the new system is correctly configured, the team member must add that system to the security scanner configuration.

-- The new system may be rotated into production once the Engineering Lead verifies all the provisioning steps listed above have been correctly followed and has marked the Ticket with the
+- The new system may be rotated into production once the infrastructure lead verifies all the provisioning steps listed above have been correctly followed.

-- Linux systems have their baseline security configuration applied via Ansible and/or Terraform states.
+- Linux systems have their baseline security configuration applied via Ansible states.
 These baseline Ansible states cover:

 - Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.